tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Codebook of Nefarious Machinations

-Whenever your group suffers a campaign loss, you gain a temporary 1-point positive relationship with the Prince of Shadows.
-This positive relationship is lost once you gain some benefit from the Prince; you must then explain how your party’s defeat played into the Prince’s stratagems, and now you’re getting your payoff.
+Whenever your group suffers a campaign loss, you gain a temporary 1-point positive relationship with the a shadowy mastermind.
+This positive relationship is lost once you gain some benefit from the mastermind; you must then explain how your party’s defeat played into the mastermind’s stratagems, and now you’re getting your payoff.

 **Quirk:** Leaves apparently meaningless messages hidden in the most unlikely places.